-- From a moderator’s standpoint, panels take a little more prep time than roundtables, because you’ll need to ask people to be part of your panel, and because you’ll want to (and probably need to!) have a conversation in advance about the shape of the panel, the emphases, potential questions, how to manage your time, and so on.
+- From a moderator’s standpoint, panels take more prep time than roundtables, because you’ll need to ask people to be part of your panel, and because you’ll want to (and probably need to!) have a conversation in advance about the shape of the panel, the emphases, potential questions, panelist knowledge, how to manage your time, and so on.

 - Roundtable discussions don’t involve others at the proposal stage, but can be more challenging to moderate, because you won’t have any idea who will attend or how the attendees will shape the discussion.

 First, you’ll need to choose a topic and focus for your panel, and you’ll need to gather panelists.
-You can approach people you know or people that you don’t, but we highly recommend that you contact potential panelists before you submit their email addresses as panelists.
+You can approach people you know or people that you don’t, but you should contact potential panelists before you submit their email addresses as panelists.
 That way, no one is surprised!

 For panels, it’s often a good idea to narrow down your focus with input from your panelists—you never know what experiences they might have to share that can help shape the panel.
 Also, if you’ve disagreed amicably with someone on a topic, consider forming a panel that explores different aspects of an issue or theme.